aehrc/vector-integration-simulation-pipeline/README.md

 #### Output directory

 Specify the output directory with the key `out_directory`.
 Output files can be found in this directory, under the dataset name.
-The path should be either absolute or relative to the snakefile.
+The path should be either absolute, or relative to the snakefile.

 #### Host, viral references